-- 1. Insert the I/O board at a 45 degree angle into the slot on the system board. - 2.
-Align the screw holes on the I/O board with the screw holes on the system board. - 3.
-Install the two screws (M2x4) that secure the I/O board to the system board. - 4.
-Turn the system board to the front and align the screw holes on the system board with the screw holes on the palm-rest and keyboard assembly.
+- 1. Open the latch and connect the I/O board cable to the system board and close the latch. - 2.
+Align the screw holes on the I/O board with the screw holes on the palm-rest and keyboard assembly. - 3.
+Install the two screws (M2x4) that secure the I/O board to the palm-rest and keyboard assembly.